 However, on 15th May 1916, while serving in France, Walter suffered a severe gunshot wound to the abdomen.
 This must have been treated initially in France, though the record of treatment has not survived.
 He returned to England on 9th June 1916.
 His record gives his unit as “Depot” from 9th June to 11th September 1916, meaning that he was in hospital.
 He then spent time at the Convalescent Depot from 12th September 1916 to 22nd January 1917.
 However, whilst at the Convalescent Depot, Walter had to forfeit seven days’ pay for absence from 21st to 27th December 1916.

 Home Service following his Injury 7

 Walter served in England after his injury.
-After a very brief posting to the 3rd Battalion, Suffolk Regiment from 23rd January 1917, he transferred, Private G/80761, to the 29th (Infantry Works) Battalion, Middlesex Regiment on 2nd February and was based at Thetford.
-In May 1917, that battalion became the 5th Labour Battalion in the Labour Corps.
+After a very brief posting to the 3rd Battalion, Suffolk Regiment from 23rd January 1917, he transferred, Private G/80761, to the 29th (Infantry Works) Battalion, Middlesex Regiment on 2nd February.
+He was then based at Thetford.
+In May 1917, that battalion became the 5th Labour Battalion, Labour Corps.

 Walter’s service as a Private in the Labour Corps, Service Number 155461, was as follows:

 - 18th May 1917 – 23rd August 1917 – 5th Labour Battalion

 - 24th August 1917 – 4th September 1917 – 341 Works Company